Open

 • Take steps following the OECD Due Diligence Guidelines.

 Would you like a non-committal consultation with one of our advisors?
-Then send an email to ssf@rvo.nl or call +31 (0) 88 042 42 42.
+Then email spvo@rvo.nl or call +31 (0) 88 042 42 42.

 Budget and duration

-SSF is a 3-year subsidy programme that runs from 2023 until 2025.
+SFF/SPVO is a 3-year subsidy programme that runs from 2023 until 2025.
+The Netherlands Enterprise Agency (RVO) assesses applications for this subsidy on a first-come, first-served basis.

-• For the first application round in 2023, a total amount of €4 million is available.
+• For the application round 10 February until 14 April 2025, a total of €5,500,000 is available, divided as follows:

 Conditions

-Projects must meet the following conditions.
+Projects must meet the following conditions:

 Lead party (applicant)